 - Am I limited to applying to field placements in the database?

 - I am a 1L.
 When do I apply for summer externships?
 How far in advance should I apply for fall and spring externships?

 - I am a 2L.
 When do I apply for summer externships?

-- What is the Externship Fair and when is it held?
+- What are the Mini Fairs and the Externship Fair and when are they held?